Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/azure-oidc-config.md

 {% endnavtabs %}

-1. Configure the Application Registration plugin for the Service:
+### Step 2: Configure the Application Registration plugin for the Service

 {% navtabs %}
 {% navtab Using cURL %}